Click on the questions below to get your answer.

 Are landline phones available?

-There are landline phones in each hall, which can be used to receive external calls and make internal calls within the University.
+There are landline phones in each hall, which can be used to make internal calls within the University.

 Is there anywhere I can store my belongings before I move in?